syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/globalization.md

 {% endhighlight %}
 {% endtabs %}

-Output be like the below.
+The output will be as follows.

 ![Globalization schedule component](./images/schedule-locale.png)